Bold. Brave. Brilliant.

 Lost tickets can be reprinted by the Box Office at any time.
 Please contact the Box Office as soon as possible so your new tickets can be reprinted and mailed to you.
 If you lose your tickets on the day of the event or upon arrival at the venue, replacements can be obtained with your photo ID.
 You can also access your tickets digitally using the Arizona Opera App.

-To Return Tickets for Tax Credit
+To Return Tickets for Tax Deduction

-If exchanging to another date is not possible, tickets may be returned to Arizona Opera for a tax credit receipt for the face value of the tickets.
+If exchanging to another date is not possible, tickets may be returned to Arizona Opera for a tax deduction receipt for the face value of the tickets.
 Please return tickets by 4 PM MST on the Friday prior to your performance.

 Arizona Opera Donors $1,000 and Above